Exemptions

 • Agricultural Assessment Information

 • Cold War Veterans - Section 458-b of the Real Property Tax Law authorizes a limited exemption from real property taxes for residential real property owned by persons who rendered military service to the United States during the Cold War (defined as September 2, 1945 to December 26, 1991), provided such property meets the requirements set forth in the law.
+An un-remarried surviving spouses of a veteran may also be eligible to apply.
 The Cold War Exemption is available on a veteran's primary residence.
+The qualified residential parcel will receive a 15% ($36,000 maximum) reduction of its assessed value.
+If the veteran received a service-connected disability rating, one-half of the disability rating ($120,000 maximum) will be added to the exemption.
+The Bethlehem Central School District has adopted the Cold War Veterans Exemption, but at a lower level than the Town and County.
+Their 15% maximum is $6,000 and the disability is $20,000.
+This exemption is also equalized (reduced) using the latest equalization rate issued by New York State.
 For more information on eligibility requirements, please visit the New York State Department of Taxation and Finance website.
-The Bethlehem Central School District has adopted the Cold War Veterans Exemption, but at a lower level than the Town and County.

 • Physically Disabled- Property must be owned either by a physically disabled person or by a person having a physically disabled member in the household.
 Property must be occupied by the physically disabled resident of the property.
 The disabled person must have a permanent physical impairment that substantially restricts one or more of his major life activities, and such impairment must be certified by a qualified physician or the State Commission for the Blind and Visually Handicapped, as appropriate.
 To be eligible for exemption, the improvement to the property must be one which facilitates the disabled person's use of and accessibility to the property.
 Any increase in value is exempt from taxation to the extent of any increase in value attributable to such improvements.
 Property must be a one-, two-, or three-family residence.
 This is a local option in which the Town of Bethlehem and Bethlehem Central School District allow.